ElliotTheRobot/shopping/README.md

-# Shopping skills for MyCroft\n # Skills that manages a remote shopping list provided by a webservice
+# Shopping skills for MyCroft
+# Skills that manages a remote shopping list provided by a webservice